jonvrg/sales-analytics-postgresql/README.md

 ## Notes on Credentials

 This project does not require external API keys.
 It does require local PostgreSQL credentials in the backend `.env` file.
+Do not commit the real `.env` file to GitHub.
+Only commit `.env.example`.